-Charity trustees play an essential role in running charities, bringing valuable experience, skills and knowledge to individual organisations and the charitable sector.
-They are the people who have overall control and management of the administration of the charity and responsibility for making sure it is doing what it was set up to do and is operating within its charitable purposes for the public benefit.
-They may be called trustees, governors, directors, committee members or some other title.
+Charity trustees play an essential role in running charities.
+They bring valuable experience, skills and knowledge to individual charities and the whole sector.

+Charity trustees are responsible for:

+Controlling and managing the charity

+Making sure the charity is doing what it was set up to do

+Making sure the charity is working to fulfil its purposes (what the charity was set up to achieve) for the public benefit.

-A charity will usually have a Chairperson, Secretary and Treasurer.
-These are officer bearers on the charity board or management committee, but they may not be the only trustees.
-The charity trustees are all of those who sit on the board or management committee and make decisions about what the charity does and how it spends its funds.
+The charity trustees include all the people who:

+Are on the board or management committee

+Make decisions about what the charity does and how it spends its money.

+If your charity has a chairperson, a secretary and a treasurer, they are all trustees.
+There might be other trustees, too.
+They may be called governors, directors, or committee members, or they may have some other title.

-Charity trustees must act collectively, this means that each of them is responsible for the running of the charity.
-A charity trustee does not have the authority to act on their own unless the whole board of trustees has delegated this role to that particular trustee.
+Charity trustees must act collectively, which means that each of them is responsible for how the charity is run.
+A charity trustee must not act on their own unless the whole board of trustees has delegated this role to that trustee.

-While being a charity trustee can be an interesting and rewarding role, charity trustees should be aware of the significant level of responsibility involved.
-This guidance aims to assist charity trustees in understanding what is expected of them, collectively and individually, in keeping with charity law and other relevant legislation.
+Being a charity trustee can be interesting and rewarding, but it comes with a high level of responsibility.
+It’s important to understand what’s expected of you – as an individual trustee and as a group of trustees – in charity law and other laws that apply.

-Section 1: Who can be a charity trustee?
+Can I be a charity trustee?

-Charity trustees must follow the rules set out in their charity’s governing document, including rules regarding who can be a charity trustee.
-Trustees of unincorporated charitable organisations must be 18 years or over.
-Directors of charitable companies must be 16 years or over.
-When recruiting charity trustees, it is important that charities think about the skills and experience required, including whether there may be gaps in terms of the skills and experience of the existing charity trustees.

-Understanding the duties and responsibilities of a charity trustee
+You can be a charity trustee if you meet the conditions set out in the law and in the charity’s governing document.
+The governing document sets out the charity’s purposes and how the charity is run.

+The law states that you must:

+Be 18 years old or over to be a trustee of an unincorporated charitable organisation

+Be 16 years old or over to be a director of a charitable company.

+The charity’s governing document will contain other rules on who can be a trustee.
+For example, new trustees might need to bring skills and experience that the charity doesn’t already have.

+What do I need to know about being a trustee?

-Before you become a charity trustee, you should learn as much as possible about what being a charity trustee will mean for you and what will be expected of you.
-For example, we would suggest that you read the charity’s governing document, policies and annual accounts and reports.
+Before you become a charity trustee, it’s a good idea to find out as much as you can about what will be expected of you.
+To do this, you can:

+Read the charity’s governing document, policies, annual accounts and reports

-You may also find it useful to meet with the existing charity trustees, senior staff and, if possible, some of the people who benefit from the charity's work.
-Some charities may also invite you to sit in on a trustee meeting as an observer before you formally join.
-There may also be training available for new charity trustees.
+Meet with the charity’s trustees, senior members of staff and, if possible, people who benefit from the charity’s work

+Go to a trustee meeting – ask if you can attend a meeting as an observer before you formally join

+Ask if any training is available for new trustees.

-Can someone with a learning difficulty or mental health impairment be a charity trustee?
+Can I be a charity trustee if I have a learning difficulty or a mental-health condition?

-Learning difficulties or mental health impairments do not automatically prevent someone from acting as a charity trustee.
-A person with a learning disability or mental health issue can bring valuable experience and perspective to the trustee board, either as a charity trustee or in an advisory capacity.
+If you have a learning difficulty or a mental-health condition, you may be able to bring valuable experience and perspective to the trustee board, whether it’s as a trustee or as an advisor.

-When considering any new appointment to their board, charity trustees must be mindful of their responsibility to act in the best interests of the charity.
-Consideration should also be given to the individual needs of potential appointees with a severe learning disability or mental health issue.
+You can be a charity trustee if:

+The trustees believe that appointing you is in the charity’s best interests, and

+The law considers you to be capable of managing your own affairs (for example, you are able to make decisions about your personal life, health and finances).

+If you have any needs related to your learning disability or mental-health issue, let the trustees know.
+They should think about how they can meet your needs.

-Who cannot be a charity trustee?
+Who can’t be a charity trustee?

-Some people are disqualified by law from acting as a charity trustee.
-These disqualifications are set out in the Charities Act and broadly include but are not limited to anyone who:
+The law ‘disqualifies’ some people from being a charity trustee.
+For example, the Charities Act states that you cannot be a charity trustee if: